Privacy Settings

 Blog Section

-For your travel across the country, it would be best to arrive with a pre purchased Swiss Pass so that you can directly hop on to a train from the Zurich airport train station without having to wait in line and buy tickets or passes when all you want to do is head for your destination after a long flight.
+First things first; it would be best to arrive with a pre-purchased Swiss Travel Pass so that you can directly hop on to a train from the Zurich airport train station without having to wait in line to buy tickets or passes when all you want to do is head for your destination after a long flight.

 Keep in mind that local travel in Switzerland is quite pricey.
-The pass will cover all public transport, give discounts on mountain trips, free entrance to museums and is totally free for kids under 16!
+The pass covers all public transport, gives discounts on mountain trips, gives free entrance to museums, and is totally free for kids under 16!

 Option 1: Swiss Transport Museum

-Apart from showcasing the history of air, land and even space transport, this open air museum has a huge open arena where kids can try their hand at various activities.
-The complex also houses a planetarium, the country’s largest cinema screen and the popular Swiss Chocolate Adventure.
+Apart from showcasing the history of air, land, and even space transport, this open-air museum has a huge open arena where kids can try their hand at various activities.
+The complex also houses a planetarium, the country’s largest cinema screen, and the popular Swiss Chocolate Adventure.
 This is justifiably Switzerland’s most visited museum.
+The museum is partly open-air, so it would be wise to check the weather before heading there.
+It's a really fun family place where you can easily spend way over half a day.

 Option 2: Local City Tour